Thursday, December 1, 2011

 1 John 4:18

 Sunday was the day I had been praying for since May.
 The day I had been faithfully waiting for.
-The day my love and parents and friends have been encouraging me to never give up on. (yes you did see the words "my love," details later).
+The day my and parents and friends have been encouraging me to never give up on. (yes you did see the words "my love," details later).
 Sunday was my first day as a nurse on a hospital unit.

 I love keeping journals and writing blogs like these.
 Not just for others to read (although my hope is that through my words and experiences a life is changed and seeds are sown), but I do this more for me.
 To read and look back and see all of the good and bad.
 To see how far God has taken me.
 To laugh and cry and realize that life with God truly is an adventure.
 I wouldn't have it any other way.
 He is truly the way the truth and the life!